 Vitamin B9 is found in multivitamins, including children's chewable and liquid drops, and B complex vitamins.
 It is also sold separately.
 It is a good idea to take folic acid as part of, or along with, a multivitamin because other B vitamins are needed for it to work.
 It is available in a variety of forms, including tablets, soft gels, and lozenges.

 How to Take It

-Most people (except pregnant women) should be able to get enough folic acid from their diet.
+Most people (except pregnant women) should be able to get enough folic acid from their diets.

-Check with a knowledgeable health care provider before taking folic acid supplements or giving them to a child.
+Check with a knowledgeable health care provider before taking folic acid supplements or giving them to children.

 - Pregnant women: 600 mcg (RDA)